Autumn-flowering bulbs to brighten your garden

 AGM varieties to try:

-• Colchicum autumnale ‘Nancy Lindsay’: Growing up to 15cm in height with mauve-pink flowers on dark purple stems, this is one of our favourite colchicums.
-It's among the earliest to flower, producing up to five flowers per corm in late summer to early autumn.
+• Colchicum autumnale ‘Nancy Lindsay’: A compact variety reaching about 15cm tall, with mauve-pink flowers held on deep purple stems.
+One of the earliest colchicums to bloom, often producing up to five flowers per corm from late summer into early autumn.

-• Colchicum ‘Waterlily’: A glorious double-flowered variety with stunning warm pink petals resembling a waterlily.
-This variety can grow up to 10cm in height.
+• Colchicum ‘Waterlily’: A showy double-flowered variety with soft pink petals resembling a waterlily.
+Compact in size, it typically reaches around 10cm tall and makes a real statement when planted in groups.

 2. Autumn-flowering crocus